Wollaton

-Wollaton is a suburb and former parish in the western part of Nottingham, England.
-Wollaton has two Wards in the City of Nottingham (Wollaton East and Lenton Abbey and Wollaton West) with a total population as at the 2011 census of 24,693.
-It is home to Wollaton Hall with its museum, deer park, lake, walks and golf course.
+Wollaton is a suburb and former civil parish in the western part of Nottingham, in the Nottingham district, in the ceremonial county of Nottinghamshire, England.
+Wollaton has two wards in the City of Nottingham (Wollaton East & Lenton Abbey and Wollaton West), with a total population of 24,693 at the 2011 census.
+It is home to Wollaton Hall, with its museum, deer park, lake, walks and golf course.

 History

 The remains of Roman kilns, crematoria and coins have been found in Wollaton.